tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 - Low time difference between the keyframe and `calibration lidar's pointcloud`.
 - Low interpolation error (considering parameters such as time difference, speed, and estimated acceleration) between the keyframe and the `calibration lidar's pointcloud`.
 - Information threshold.
 We need some sort of feature to calibrate, with featureless pointclouds being mostly planes.
-For that reason, we use as an information measure the least important value of a SVD decomposition (i.e., we only accept pointclouds whose Z-value of the SVD decomposition is over a threshold)
+For that reason, we only accept pointclouds whose Z-value of the SVD decomposition is over a threshold.
 - Spatial subsampling: Given a maximum number of pairs to select, we select them maximizing the space between them, to avoid spatial correlation.

 ###### Data preprocessing